« Zurück zur Liste der Anleitungen

 mkfs.fat -F 32 sd.raw

 The virtual SD card can be edited by mounting it to a virtual disk.
-First create a directory:
+Create a directory as a mountpoint:

 sudo mkdir /media/sdcard

-When you are done, simply unmount it like this:
+When you are done, unmount the virtual SD card:

 sudo umount /media/sdcard